jgasteiz/comic-reader-home/README.md

 6. Run the db migrations: `make migrate`
 8. Build and watch the static files: `make watch`
 7. Run the project: `make serve`

-## How to get this running - with docker

-1. Copy `.env.example` to `.env`.
-2. Set values for both SECRET_KEY and COMICS_ROOT environment variables.
-3. Run the tests: `make dockertest`
-4. Serve the project: `make dockerserve`